bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-01.md

 - Lynn closes on G1, who deflect her rapier only to be stabbed through the throat by her shortsword (9 hp)
 - G4 shoots at Lynn but misses and then hides
 - G5 stabs ox-2 for 5hp, then disengages and moves to tree cover
-- G2 shoots at Ethon but misses and then hides
+- G2 shoots at Ethon but misses and then hides (11 stealth)
 - Dohmnall spots G2 and creates a *minor illusion* of a bear growling near the goblin.
 - Craiuk also spots G2 and hits with arrow for 5hp
 - G6 misses Ethon and disengages and moves back to woods